 So, I gave in.

-It was 2005 and I sat down in my office in Leander, TX and began to write.
+It was 2005, and I sat down in my office in Leander, TX, and began to write.
 I didn’t think or plan what I was going to write about.
-I just let the first story begin, then the next story and the next one.
+I just let the first story begin, then the next story, and the next one.
 Love stories, sci/fi, and children’s stories emerged.
 But, (there’s always a but).
-It was December 18th my birthday and I was now living in Aiken, SC.
-Late that night I couldn’t sleep so, I went into my office that I had named my cubby.
-I sat down at my computer and I stared down at my hands.
+It was December 18th, my birthday, and I was now living in Aiken, SC.
+Late that night, I couldn’t sleep, so I went into my office, which I had named my cubby.
+I sat down at my computer and stared at my hands.
 They were shaking uncontrollably, making it difficult to type.
-As I call it like fluttering birds wings.
+As I call it, like fluttering birds' wings.
 The tremors grew, as did my anger.
 I looked at the computer screen, my hands typed, “Happy Birthday dumb-ass!”
-You see those words brought A Faded Cottage to life. |
+You see, those words brought A Faded Cottage to life. |

 I had been taught not to show my feelings in public, but tears flowed down my face as I raced out of the building clutching my package in my arms.
-That one day made me angry and I had to find my answer.
+That one day made me angry, and I had to find my answer.
 After talking to 3 doctors telling me that I was just nervous, I finally found a Neurologist and discovered that I had Essential Tremor.
-I was relieved to know what I had, but didn’t really understand what Essential Tremor was.
+I was relieved to know what I had, but didn’t understand what Essential Tremor was.
 I thought I was the only person in the world with this disease.
 I thought I was some kind of freak and tried to hide my shaky hand.
-I used more energy hiding my tremors more than just living my life.
-As time moved on so did my tremors and I couldn’t hide anymore.
-People began to question and stare at me wondering why I was nervous or thinking maybe I was on drugs or just plain weird.
-Being out in public was difficult, the stares were tough.
+I used more energy hiding my tremors than just living my life.
+As time moved on, so did my tremors, and I couldn’t hide anymore.
+People began to question and stare at me, wondering why I was nervous or thinking maybe I was on drugs or just plain weird.
+Being out in public was difficult; the stares were tough.
 Even being in a doctor’s office was difficult.
-The nurses question and even chastised me when they tried to take my blood pressure and my arm would shake.
+The nurses questioned and even chastised me when they tried to take my blood pressure, and my arm would shake.
 Normal activities became huge obstacles. |

 Louisville, KY age 27